rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

 # LoginScanner Base

-Metasploit::Framework::LoginScanner::Base
+`Metasploit::Framework::LoginScanner::Base
-(lib/metasploit/framework/login_scanner/base.rb)
+(lib/metasploit/framework/login_scanner/base.rb)`

-This is a Ruby Module that contains all the base behaviour for all LoginScanners.
-All LoginScanner classes should include this module.
+This is a Ruby Module that contains all the base behaviour for all `LoginScanners`.
+All `LoginScanner` classes should include this module.

 The specs for this behaviour are kept in a shared example group.
-Specs for your LoginScanner should use the following syntax to include these tests:
+Specs for your `LoginScanner` should use the following syntax to include these tests:

 ```ruby
 it_behaves_like 'Metasploit::Framework::LoginScanner::Base', has_realm_key: false, has_default_realm: false
 ```
- Where has_realm_key and has_default_realm should be set according to whether your LoginScanner has those things.
+ Where `has_realm_key` and `has_default_realm` should be set according to whether your `LoginScanner` has those things.
 (More on this later)

-LoginScanners always take a collection of Credentials to try and one host and port. so each LoginScanner object attempts to login to only one specific service.
+LoginScanners always take a collection of Credentials to try and one host and port.
+So each `LoginScanner` object attempts to login to only one specific service.

 ## Attributes

- - connection_timeout: The time to wait for a connection to timeout
+ - **`connection_timeout`**: The time to wait for a connection to timeout
- - cred_details: An object that yields credentials on each (like credentialCollection or an Array)
+ - **`cred_details`**: An object that yields credentials on each (like credentialCollection or an Array)
- - host: The address for the target host
+ - **`host`**: The address for the target host
- - port: the port number for the target service
+ - **`port`**: The port number for the target service
- - proxies: any proxies to use in the connection (some scanners might not support this)
+ - **`proxies`**: Any proxies to use in the connection (some scanners might not support this)
- - stop_on_success: whether to stop trying after a successful login is found
+ - **`stop_on_success`**: Whether to stop trying after a successful login is found

 ## Methods

- - each_credential : You will not have to worry much about this method, Be aware that it is there.
-It iterates through whatever is in cred_details, does some normalization and tries to make sure each Credential is properly setup for use by the given LoginScanner.
+ - **`each_credential`** : You will not have to worry much about this method, Be aware that it is there.
+It iterates through whatever is in `cred_details`, does some normalization and tries to make sure each Credential is properly setup for use by the given `LoginScanner`.
 It yields each Credential in a block.

  ```ruby
  def each_credential